wahidOne/wahidOne/README.md

 - 👋 Hi, I’m sofhila wahiddin
-- 👀 I’m interested in devops engineer
+- 👀 I’m interested in devops engineer and Cloud Infrasctucture
-- 🌱 I’m currently learning devops  school
+- 🌱 I’m currently learning devops, cloud and interest in AI
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sofilawahiddin@gmail.com

 <!---